AT-0625/SCOPE/README.md

 ## Usage

-Open `SCOPE.ipynb` in Google Colab or Jupyter Notebook.
+- Open `SCOPE.ipynb` in Google Colab or Jupyter Notebook.
-Run cells step-by-step.
+- Run cells step-by-step.
-Modify inputs as needed.
+- Modify inputs as needed.
-Alternatively, run `SCOPE.py` as a script in your local Python setup.
+- Alternatively, run `SCOPE.py` as a script in your local Python setup.
+- When prompted for data files, you may use either `.csv` or `.fits` table formats.

 ---

 ## Status

-The current version reflects a completed code structure awaiting formal validation.
+The current version reflects a completed code structure with support for both `.csv` and `.fits` table formats, awaiting formal validation.

 ---